 Hey Amrit,

-I’ve never actually been up to Gacuriro so I’m not sure how hard it is to get motos or taxis there.
+Nowhere is really far in Kigali and Gacuriro is sort of over on that side of town.
+So it’s a good spot for you. 🙂 I’ve never actually been up to Gacuriro so I’m not sure how hard it is to get motos or taxis there.
 Although if you have a car it’s not an issue.

 I live in Gaculiro or Gacuriro depending on the time of day.
 It is an area where a lot construction is going on, but the houses are new and of good quality.
 I am impressed by the Woodlands Grocery Store.
 The only thing that they are missing is fresh meat.
 Their vegetables/fruits are better than most stores.